ERP Software Logo

 So when beginning a search for a new ERP system, look for a partner who understands your business, uses sound software and has clients who see the partner as a trusted advisor.

-11 Responses to “Choosing an ERP System – So Many Things to Think About!”
+8 thoughts on “Choosing an ERP System - So Many Things to Think About!”

-5. Great article, giving lots to think about.
+2. Great article, giving lots to think about.
 When conducing your research for what’s required in scope, time, and money, consider hosting your applications to save initial roll out costs.

 Check out the Software Plus Service (S+S) Hosted Microsoft Dynamics S+S License model.